WojciechMycek/Integracja-dostawy---symulacja-procesu-testowania-100-commitow/README.md

 - Pytest tests validate the functionality of defined functions within the application.

 # Automation workflow
+- GitHub CI / CD is used for checking potential problems before merging in on master
 - Jenkins jobs trigger tests and manage the delivery process.
 - Automated feedback is provided to developers regarding detected bugs and system performance.